 This deep dish apple pie recipe is so tasty and the crust is so flaky that it is hard to have just one piece.
 Wow your guests with a pie that looks like it came from a bakery.

-*Post contains affiliate links* for more information please read the disclaimer on the About Us page.
+Post contains affiliate links, and we earn commissions if you shop through the links on this page.
+For more information, please read the disclosure section under the About Us page.

 It is so difficult to find enough time in each day to get everything done that we have on our lists.
 If I am short on time, I will use the time-saving tricks to help me still have it homemade, but with a little help on the side.
 We all need a little help sometimes.

 Your family and guests are sure to love this pie and our efforts.

-Tools of the Trade
+Tools of the Pie Making Trade

 If you are new to pie making.
 You will find the following links very useful.
 Even if you have been baking pies for years like me, you might want to freshen up your tools.